vdh-anssi/opc-ua_security/README.md

  - `$ python3 opcua.py -q "3.2.A"      -c "ECC, Encrypt, no_reopen, SSec, cert, no_switch, lt_leaks"` (1s)
  - `$ python3 opcua.py -q "3.2"        -c "ECC, Encrypt, no_reopen, SSec, cert, no_switch, lt_leaks"` (8s)
 As we are able to prove this main query "3.2" corresponding to Agr-[C->S].
 Other configurations can be proven too (see `results.md`).

+As explained above, the script `reproduce_proofs.py` automates this task and ease the verification of Agr-[C->S].

 ## For the property Conf[Pwd]:
 Password confidentiality when no signature oracle is allowed (i.e., we enforce parsing of certificates even when SessionSecurity includes SNoAA):